massa/Mmap-Native/README.md

 Copyright 2024 Humberto Massa

-This library is free software; you can redistribute it and/or modify it under either the Artistic License 2.0 or the LGPL v3.0, at your convenience.
+This library is free software; you can redistribute it and/or modify it under either the Artistic License 2.0 or the LGPL v3.0, at yconvenience.